Closing Date: March 11, 2022

 4. DUTIES AND RESPONSIBILITIES

-4.9 CONTRIBUTE to the projection of a positive and professional image of the CARICOM Secretariat, at all times, consistent with the core values of the organisation.
+4.18 CONTRIBUTE to a positive image of the CARICOM Secretariat, at all times, in keeping with its core values.

 In addition to the Activities outlined above, the incumbent is expected to perform other related duties as assigned.